michaelkamprath/ambasat1-flight-software/satellite-software/README.md

 Changes the amount of time in between the telemetry uplink transmissions.
 During the time in between uplinks tranmissions, the AmbaSat-1 will go into low power mode.

 * **Command ID**  : `0x03`
-* **Command Data** : A single byte interpretted as a `uint8_t` value which represents the number of 8 second periods that the satellite should sleep in between uplink transmissions.
+* **Command Data** : A single byte interpreted as a `uint8_t` value which represents the number of 8 second periods that the satellite should sleep in between uplink transmissions.

 ##### Set Uplink Frame Count
-The uplink frame count is used by The Things Network to validate the auntenticity of an uplink and in turn process it.
+The uplink frame count is used by The Things Network to validate the aunthenticity of an uplink and in turn process it.
 In this frame count should get out of sync, typically due to failed transmissions, resetting the uplink frame count might help.
 Note that this command is only useful if you have configured The Things Network to enforce frame counters.

 **IMPORTANT**: This is a risky command.
 Setting an incorrect value could cause The Things Network to ignore uplinks from the AmbaSat.
 Use with care.

 * **Command ID**  : `0x04`
-* **Command Data** : Two bytes internpreted as a `int16_t` in big endian order.
+* **Command Data** : Two bytes interpreted as a `int16_t` in big endian order.
 This is the uplink frame count that should be set.

 #### LSM9DS1 Commands